ChristanV/nixos-config-wsl/README.md

 * `wsl -d NixOS`

 ### 2. Setup NixOs first install
-* `sudo nix-channel --add https://nixos.org/channels/nixos-unstable nixos-unstable`
 * `sudo nix-channel --update && sudo nixos-rebuild switch`
 * `nix-env -iA nixos.neovim` # Optional step if you want to rename wsl username & hostname (or use own editor preference)
 * `nix-env -iA nixos.git && nix-env -iA nixos.gnumake`

-Clone the repo and edit variables if needed (change username and hostname) Copy configuration.nix in /etc/nixos/configuration.nix and run `sudo nixos-rebuild boot` (Not switch as it may misconfigure on first setup)
+Clone the repo and edit variables in var.nix if needed (change username and hostname) Copy configuration.nix in /etc/nixos/configuration.nix and run `sudo nixos-rebuild boot --flake .` (Not switch as it may misconfigure on first setup)

-Alternatively run using the included makefile.
+Alternatively run using the included taskfile.

 * `sudo make boot`